Musician Jay-Z said that "satan is our true lord" and that "only idiots believe in Jesus" during a backstage tirade in November 2017.

 The billionaire rapper has also claimed that “God created Lucifer to be the bearer of truth and light, and that “Jesus never existed” but was merely a “tool created by smart people to control dumb people.”

 During a backstage tirade at the Smoothie King Center in New Orleans on Friday, Jay Z pointed around the room saying, “Ya’ll are being played.”

 The article was full of factual errors and fabricated quotes.
 For one thing, Neon Nettle reported that Jay-Z made this supposed tirade backstage at the “Smoothie King Center in New Orleans on Friday.”
 However, the musician’s concert at the Smoothie King Center took place on 9 November 2017, a Thursday.
-The site additionally claimed that “The 99 Problems rapper also promoted his Satanic beliefs onstage” and including the following footage as evidence:
+The site additionally claimed that “The 99 Problems rapper also promoted his Satanic beliefs onstage” and included the following footage as evidence:

-This video, which has been circulating since at least 2013, shows the rapper performing “Lucifer,” but the song doesn’t praise Satan.
+This video, which has been circulating online since at least 2013, shows the rapper performing “Lucifer,” but the song doesn’t praise Satan.
 Rather, it deals with the death of a friend, thoughts of revenge (which Jay Z blames on the devil), and chasing Satan off the Earth.
 The main hook of the song is: “Lucifer, son of the morning!
 I’m gonna chase you out of Earth.”